-However, the California Code of Regulations offers women housed in state prisons more medical protections and housing accommodations than offered in county jails.
+However, the California Code of Regulations offers women housed in state prisons more medical protections and housing accommodations than offered in county jail.
 Since women are more likely to be arrested for low-level crimes, they now primarily serve their time in county jails where there are fewer protections, the report said.

 California has continued its history of forced sterilization of incarcerated people, the report states.
-From 1909-1964, 20,000 people were sterilized under compulsory laws, the ACLU said.
+From 1909-1964, 20,000 people, were sterilized under compulsory laws, the ACLU said.